nikvdp/agentgrunt/README.md

 ## Overview

-AgentGrunt packs up the following: a codebase you specify, a specially prepared `git` binary that runs in Code Interpreter's environment, and some prompts and code exploration tools into a single file that you can load into Code Interpreter.
+AgentGrunt packs up the following: a codebase you specify, a specially prepared `git` binary that runs in Code Interpreter's environment, along with some prompts and code exploration tools into a single file that you can load into Code Interpreter.

 Upload the archive, paste in a two sentence prompt, wait a bit, and then let GPT4 write, edit, and commit your code for you.
 Once GPT4 has finished making your changes, press `d` from the hotkey menu and ChatGPT will send you a file you can use to apply the commits GPT4 made (with all their metadata!) directly into your copy of the repo.
 ## Features: